 - Stay in good shape.
 Part of the gig is trying to remain attractive.

 - Go to the doctor.
-Part of the gig is not dying.
+Part of the gig is also not dying.

 “Confiding in your partner is a great way to be intimate and feel close, but there is also a thin line between confiding in your partner and your partner becoming your full-blown therapist,” says April Davis, a relationship expert and the founder of LUMA matchmaking service.
 “Not only could that become tiring quickly to the person on the receiving end, but it could also eventually turn from a thing of bonding to driving a wedge between you and your partner if they start feeling overwhelmed and as if they are your caretaker instead of your romantic partner

 - Be nice to her friends.
-Because they’re her friends and for no other reason.
+For no other reason than they’re her friends.

 - Be honest even when it’s hard.
 Confrontation is not always bad.
 It’s critical to moving forward.